Pat Summerall: High school

 At Columbia High School, Lake City, Florida, Summerall played football, tennis, baseball, and basketball.
 Basketball was his favorite sport; he was recognized as an All-State selection in basketball and football.
 He was inducted into the FHSAA Hall of Fame and was later named to the FHSAA's All-Century Team.

 College

-Summerall played college football from 1949 to 1951 at the University of Arkansas, where he played defensive end, tight end, and placekicker for the Arkansas Razorbacks.
-He graduated in 1953 majoring in education and later earned a master's degree in Russian history, according to ESPN.
+Summerall played college football from 1949 to 1951 at the University of Arkansas before leaving early for the NFL.
+He played defensive end, tight end, and placekicker for the Arkansas Razorbacks.
+An education major, he graduated in 1953 and later earned a master's degree in Russian history, according to ESPN.